18 MM PROGRAM

 5) Applicants must provide a short synopsis (100-200 words) for the project they wish to make as part of the program.
 Fiction, experimental, documentary, and hybrid films are accepted.
 Applicants may change their projects during the program.

-6) The applicant must submit a complete application through the designated link.
+6) The applicant must submit a complete application through the designated link below.

 7) All applicants will be required to sign a contract as part of their participation in the program, with additional signature from a parent or guardian.